LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 <video src="videos/instagram.mov" muted autoplay loop loading="lazy" style="height: 15em; max-height: 100cqh; float: inline-end; margin-inline-start: 1em"></video>

 For Instagram's photo editor, the simple use case is canned filters, whereas the complex ones are those requiring tweaking through individual low-level controls.
-However, they are implemented as separate flows: you can only tweak the _intensity_ of the filter, but you cannot see what primitives it is implemented with and tweak them independently.
+However, they are implemented as separate flows: you can tweak the filter’s _intensity_, but you can’t see or adjust the primitives it’s built from.
 You _can_ layer both types of edits on the same image, but they are additive, which doesn’t work well.

 Ideally, the two panels would be integrated, so that selecting a filter would adjust the low-level controls accordingly, which would facilitate incremental tweaking